top of page

 The image of Yoga has evolved, but the message is always the same: 'Let go of the ego, know the Self, and achieve liberation from suffering.'
 The pathway to this is often thought of as the alignment of the mind, body, and spirit.

-It's in the last 80 years or so that Yoga Asana (the physical postures, and only one small part of Yoga practice) has gained enormous recognition worldwide, to the point where today on earth, more than 300 million people are practicing Yoga Asana in some form or another.
+It's in the last 80 years or so that Yoga Asana (the physical postures, and only one small part of Yoga practice) has gained enormous recognition worldwide, to the point where today on earth, more than 300 million people are practising Yoga Asana in some form or another.

 This post may contain affiliate links, which means I may get a commission if you make a purchase through this website, at no extra cost to you.
 I only link to products and services that I use and love.